gavinlin24/105-Project/task1.md

                (('q1', 'r1'), '1'): ('q1', 'r1')}
 ```

-Finally, we can run another BFS function, to check whether the language of the intersection of the 2 DFAs is empty:
+Finally, we can run another BFS function, is_empty, to check whether the language of the intersection of the 2 DFAs is empty:
 1. Add the start state to the queue and initialize a visited set.
 2. While the queue is not empty:
     * Dequeue a state